 How to Plant Dahlia Tubers in the Ground

-Dahlias are an excellent flower to plant in your garden because they are beautiful and easy to grow.
-They come in a range of colours and sizes, from small tubers to large ones.
+Dahlias are excellent flowers to plant in your garden because they are beautiful and easy to grow.
+They come in various colours and sizes, from small tubers to large ones.
 They may also come in single tuber form or as a clump of tubers.

-Whether you are growing shorter varieties or tall dahlias, there is a dahlia flower for everyone.
+Whether growing shorter varieties or tall dahlias, there is a dahlia flower for everyone.
 Here is a good guideline on how to plant dahlias in the ground.

 Dahlias are sun lovers that need hours of direct sunlight to flourish.
-In order to get the most out of your dahlia, you should plant the tubers in a location that gets at least 6 hours of sunlight per day.
+To get the most out of your dahlia, plant the tubers in a location that gets at least 6 hours of sunlight per day.

-When it is time to plant your dahlia tubers begin by loosening the soil and digging a hole that is 4-6″ deep.
-Once you dig the hole add a small amount of organic matter to the hole, including bone meal, aged manure, or garden compost.
+When planting your dahlia tubers, begin by loosening the soil and digging a 4-6″ deep hole.
+Once you dig the hole, add a small amount of organic matter to the hole, including bone meal, aged manure, or garden compost.
 This will help to provide important nourishment for growing dahlias.